Every small business owner wants to save money — and small business tax deductions are one way to do exactly that.

 21. Inventory for Service-Based Businesses.

 Inventory normally isn’t deductible.
 However, if you’re a service-based business and you use the cash method of accounting (instead of the standard accrual method typically used for businesses with inventory), you can treat some inventory as supplies and deduct them.
 For instance, if you’re an ice cream shop but you sell your special hot fudge sauce as a product, your inventory may be deductible.
+Consult a tax professional to see if you qualify.

 22. Bad Debts.